Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging

 \subsubsection{Study on Different Types of Wavelets}

-Our proposed HDR imaging method is based on DWT for HDR imaging, so we also investigate the performance of our model with different types of wavelets.
+The DWT-based subnetwork is a critical component for feature extraction in our model.
+To comprehensively study the impact of DWT, we investigate the performance of our model with different types of wavelets.
 Specifically, we compare the performance of our model with Haar wavelets, two symmetry wavelets, and two biorthogonal wavelets.
-These three wavelets have different properties.
-For example, Haar wavelets are asymmetric, but they are orthogonal and biorthogonal.
-In the experiment, the other configurations are the same.
-The average PSNR-$\mu$ and SSIM-$\mu$ of our model with different types of wavelets on the Kalanrari dataset are tabulated in Table \ref{study_wavelet}.
+Other configuration settings remain unchanged.
+The average PSNR-$\mu$ and SSIM-$\mu$ of our model with different types of wavelets on the Kalantari dataset are tabulated in Table \ref{study_wavelet}.
 As observed, different wavelets used in our model will significantly affect the performance.
-The performances of the model with symmetry wavelets is lower than that with Haar and biorthogonal wavelets.
+The performance of the model with symmetry wavelets is lower than that with Haar and biorthogonal wavelets.
 Compared with biorthogonal wavelets, the model with Haar wavelets can achieve slightly better performance because Haar wavelets are orthogonal.
 These results show that orthogonal and biorthogonal wavelets are more beneficial for reconstruction.